 - + multireligious programs

 - /7 to create solidarity in our efforts for justice

 Over the years, the Sikh Coalition has partnered with interfaith organizations and participated in interfaith gatherings to promote mutual appreciation and understanding among diverse communities.
-For example, the Sikh Coalition and its representatives participated in President Obama’s 2012 inaugural prayer service in Washington, DC; stood alongside Pope Francis at a prayer service at the 9/11 Memorial and Museum in New York City; and partnered with eminent institutions such as the Parliament of the World’s Religions, Auburn Theological Seminary, and the Presbyterian Church to deliver interfaith programming.
+For example, the Sikh Coalition and its representatives have recently participated in several interfaith initiatives organized by local and national organizations such as New York City Commission on Human Rights, Habitat for Humanity, and Los Angeles Mayor’s Interfaith Collective.
+We continue to partner with eminent institutions such as the Parliament of the World’s Religions, Auburn Theological Seminary, and the Presbyterian Church to deliver interfaith programming.

 How You Can Help

 Organize a Sikh Awareness Presentation